-We joined with Education Law Center-PA, the Philadelphia Coalition for Special Education Advocates, and other organizations in writing a letter to the School Reform Coalition, asking it to deny approval of this contract.
-A vote is scheduled for June 15, 2017.
+We joined with Education Law Center-PA, the Philadelphia Coalition for Special Education Advocates, and other organizations in sending a letter to the School Reform Coalition, asking it to deny approval of this contract.
+We also testified twice regarding the proposal.

-The segregation of students with disabilities in a separate school negatively impacts students with disabilities by depriving them of any interaction with non-disabled peers, including opportunities to learn, observe and be influenced by peers in a regular education setting.
+The segregation of students with disabilities in a separate school deprives them of any interaction with non-disabled peers, including opportunities to learn, observe and be influenced by peers in a regular education setting.
 Such segregation often deprives students with disabilities of equal access to the full range of learning opportunities available to their non-disabled peers, constituting discrimination on the basis of disability.

 Read our letter to the School Reform Coalition.

 Read staff attorney Lee Awbrey’s testimony to the SRC on June 15, 2017.

 Read staff attorney Lee Awbrey’s testimony to the SRC on July 6, 2017.